mdavis-xyz/UNSW-ics-generator/README.md

 # UNSW-ics-generator
-Generate ics calendar files for your UNSW timetable
+Generate ics calendar files for your UNSW timetable.
+This script is designed for the UNSW semester structure, but can probably work for any students.
+(I provide no guarentees though.)

 When you run this python script, you will be asked what subjects you do, what classes you have for each subject, what weeks they are, etc. The output of the script is a `.ics` calendar file, which can be uploaded to any calendar program which supports direct `.ics` importing. (e.g. Owncloud, Thunderbird, Google Calendars etc. Many calendar programs only accept dynamic caldav links.)